The moduli space of matroids: Abstract

 Finally, we investigate various connections between the space $\Mat(r,E)$ and known constructions and results in matroid theory.
-For example, a classical rank-$r$ matroid $M$ on $E$ corresponds to a morphism $\Spec ({\mathbb K}) \to \Mat(r,E)$, where ${\mathbb K}$ (the ``Krasner hyperfield'') is the final object in the category of pastures.
-The image of this morphism is a point of $\Mat(r,E)$ to which we can canonically attach a residue pasture $k_M$, which we call the {\em universal pasture} of $M$.
-We show that morphisms from the universal pasture of $M$ to a pasture $F$ are canonically in bijection with strong $F$-matroid structures on $M$.
-Although there is no corresponding moduli space in the weak setting, we also define an analogous {\em weak universal pasture} $k_M^w$ which classifies weak $F$-matroid structures on $M$.
+For example, a classical rank-$r$ matroid $M$ on $E$ corresponds to a morphism $\Spec ({\mathbb K}) \to \Mat(r,E)$, where ${\mathbb K}$ (the ``Krasner hyperfield'') is the final object in the category of idylls.
+The image of this morphism is a point of $\Mat(r,E)$ to which we can canonically attach a residue idyll $k_M$, which we call the {\em universal idyll} of $M$.
+We show that morphisms from the universal idyll of $M$ to an idyll $F$ are canonically in bijection with strong $F$-matroid structures on $M$.
+Although there is no corresponding moduli space in the weak setting, we also define an analogous idyll $k_M^w$ which classifies weak $F$-matroid structures on $M$.
 We show that the unit group of $k_M^w$ can be canonically identified with the {\em Tutte group} of $M$, originally introduced by Dress and Wenzel.
-We also show that the sub-pasture $k_M^f$ of $k_M^w$ generated by ``cross-ratios'', which we call the {\em foundation} of $M$, parametrizes rescaling classes of weak $F$-matroid structures on $M$, and its unit group is coincides with the {\em inner Tutte group} of $M$.
-As sample applications of these considerations, we show that a matroid $M$ is regular if and only if its foundation is the regular partial field (the initial object in the category of pastures), and a non-regular matroid $M$ is binary if and only if its foundation is the field with two elements.
+We also show that the sub-idyll $k_M^f$ of $k_M^w$ generated by ``cross-ratios'', which we call the {\em foundation} of $M$, parametrizes rescaling classes of weak $F$-matroid structures on $M$, and its unit group is coincides with the {\em inner Tutte group} of $M$.
+As sample applications of these considerations, we show that a matroid $M$ is regular if and only if its foundation is the regular partial field (the initial object in the category of idylls), and a non-regular matroid $M$ is binary if and only if its foundation is the field with two elements.
 From this, we deduce for example a new proof of the fact that a matroid is regular if and only if it is both binary and orientable.